Albert I of Belgium: Trip to the United States

-From 23 September through 13 November 1919, King Albert, Queen Elisabeth of Bavaria, and their son Prince Leopold made an official visit to the United States.
-King Albert and his party arrived in New York City on October 2.
+From 23 September to 13 November 1919, King Albert, Queen Elisabeth of Bavaria, and their son Prince Leopold made an official visit to the United States.
+King Albert and his party arrived in New York City on 2 October.
 The party would then proceed to visit several sites in the Eastern United States including Boston and Niagara Falls, before heading to the Western United States.
-King Albert and his party arrived in California on October 10.
-Upon arrival in Sacramento, the King awarded the Order of Leopold II to the engineer who was onboard the King's special train.
+King Albert and his party arrived in California on 10 October.
+Upon arrival in Sacramento, the King awarded the Order of Leopold II to the engineer who was on board the King's special train.
 During his brief stay in Sacramento thousands came to see the Belgian royals, with mothers even holding out their babies for the King to kiss.
 During a visit of the historic Native American pueblo of Isleta Pueblo, New Mexico, King Albert decorated Father Anton Docher with Knight in the Order of Leopold II.
 Docher offered the King a turquoise cross mounted in silver made by the Tiwas Indians.
 Ten thousand people travelled to Isleta for this occasion.
 That same year he was elected an honorary member of the New York Society of the Cincinnati.

 In New York, the King received a ticker tape parade in his honor.
 The visit was considered a success by the Belgian authorities.